Government House Grounds

 In 1989 extensive remodelling of the garden was carried out and involved the removal of more than 70 old and diseased trees and shrubs, an increase in garden beds, the installation of an integrated irrigation system and an increased range of sympathetic plantings in the garden.
 These are now well established.

 The total area of the grounds is 5.6 hectares.
 The emphasis is on the provision of a permanently attractive environment, always ready for inspection by visitors, with large areas for social and formal functions such as garden parties.
 The provision of cut flowers and potted plants suitable for indoor decoration is also a part of the garden's function.
-A small kitchen garden is maintained.
+A small kitchen garden is maintained, which provides produce for the Government House kitchen.

 Since 1997, maintenance of the gardens has been subcontracted by competitive tender.
 Funds for the maintenance of the grounds are specially provided by the Government and administered through the Government House "House and Grounds Committee".